knksknsy/3d-ken-burns-effect/README.md

 ```

 ## Acknowledgment
-This is the implementation of <a href="https://arxiv.org/abs/1909.05483">3D Ken Burns Effect from a Single Image</a> from Niklaus et. al. Make sure to check their paper.
+This is the implementation of <a href="https://arxiv.org/abs/1909.05483">3D Ken Burns Effect from a Single Image</a> from Niklaus et. al.